The Best Crib Bedding 2023

 The sheet felt rather rough out of the box, and even after the first wash.
 We recommend washing at least three times before using the sheet.
 We also used liquid and dryer sheet fabric softeners during the second and third washings.
 While fabric softener helped, the sheets retained a crisp texture without the waxy feel.

-So what’s not to like about Pinzon crib bedding?
-As of this writing, Amazon just doesn’t sell any coordinating nursery items for the bedding.
-We’d love to see coordinating wearable blankets and/or regular blankets, crib skirts and window coverings.
+So what's not to like about Pinzon crib bedding?
+As of this writing, Amazon just doesn't sell any coordinating nursery items for the bedding.
+We'd love to see coordinating wearable blankets and/or regular blankets, crib skirts and decor items.
 For now, you are on your own.

 Another complaint: the colors pictured online aren't quite accurate, complain some of our readers.
 A few folks got a darker yellow than they expected—this is the peril of computer monitors and color accuracy, unfortunately.

 In the end, we thought these downsides were minor.
-Based on our own testing and the comments of parents plus the impressive low price of about $10, we recommend the Pinzon crib sheets on Amazon.com as our top pick for best crib bedding 2018.
+Based on our own testing and the comments of parents plus the impressive price, we recommend the Pinzon crib sheets on Amazon.com as our top pick for best crib bedding 2023.

 Carousel/Baby Bedding Online, is our choice for runner up best crib bedding.
 The company used to sell its line of bedding exclusively through retail stores at premium prices.
 Over a decade ago, however, they decided to change to an Internet-only sales model online at BabyBedding.com (and through Amazon.com as well).

 What if you want to custom design your baby’s bedding?
 That’s Carousel’s secret sauce.
-The site’s Nursery Designer tool allows parents to mix and match any of the patterns and colors available, using drop and drag swatches.
+Their website, BabyBedding.com has a cool Nursery Designer tool that allows parents to mix and match any of the patterns and colors available, using drop and drag swatches.
 For example, let’s say you plan to get a comforter (not for use in a crib, but for play on a floor).
 You can pick a fabric for the front then a different fabric for the back.
 Or another color/pattern for the sheets.
 Or you might like your sheets to come in two or three different patterns.
 The crib skirt can also be customized.

 Carousel still displays their sets of crib bedding online with bumpers and blankets draped over a crib rail or teether pads tied to a top rail.
 While it is still legal in most locales to sell items like bumpers, it would be more socially responsible if Carousel didn’t merchandise these items that way.

-FYI: Crown Crafts recently purchased one of our top recommended baby bedding companies, Carousel Designs (August, 2017).
-They purchased it to improve their internet presence as Carousel is an direct-to-consumer-only company.
-No word yet how much this will change either Crown Crafts or Carousel.
-We’ll keep you posted.
+FYI: Crown Crafts purchased Carousel Designs in 2017 to improve their internet presence as Carousel is an direct-to-consumer-only company.

 Aden + Anais first came to our attention when we saw their excellent muslin swaddle blankets.
 Parents love them, so when they expanded into more crib bedding items, we were intrigued.

 Aden + Anais (A+A) makes crib sheets, blankets, towel/washcloth sets, changing pads and sleep sacks (called sleeping bags).
-Their classic crib sheets are made of cotton muslin ($29), organic sheets are certified organically grown cotton muslin ($40) and their bamboo sheets are made of rayon derived from bamboo fiber ($35).
-Cotton flannel sheets are also available for $23.
+Their classic crib sheets are made of cotton muslin (

 What’s the feedback from parents?
 Universally, A+A is praised for super softness and cute patterns.
 They wash well too, although we hear a few complaints that some items can snag in the wash.
-This brand is on the expensive side, especially if you choose the organic cotton option—yes, that’s $40 a sheet compared to our non-organic top pick above at $10 a sheet.
+This brand is on the expensive side, especially if you choose the organic cotton option.
 Like most things baby and organic, there is premium to pay.